Updated: August 12, 2022

-- Water dripping out of the relief valve.
+Water dripping out of the relief valve.
 This is an indication that the water heater is operating at too high of a temperature in order to heat the water, creating unnecessary pressure on the equipment.

-- Strange noises.
+Hot water heater making strange noises.
 If there’s a rumbling noise coming from your water heater, it could be caused by water boiling up through lime buildup at the bottom of the water heater.

-- Decrease in available hot water.
+Water heater not properly heating.
 If you start your shower with hot water and it’s running cold by the end, your water heater probably needs to be replaced.

-- Water underneath the water heater.
+Water underneath the water heater.
 When a water heater begins to fail, it will start dripping water from the bottom.
 Sitting water underneath may indicate you need a new water heater.

-Selecting a water heater
+How to choose a water heater

-If you have determined it’s time for a water heater replacement, there are a few key considerations during the decision process: type of water heater, efficiency, cost and size.
+If you have determined it’s time for a hot water heater replacement, there are a few key considerations during the decision process: type of water heater, efficiency, cost and size.

-- Type of water heater: Tank, tankless, heat pump or solar.
+Type of water heater: Tank, tankless, heat pump or solar.
 There are options available to you when purchasing a water heater.
 The two most common types of water heaters homeowners install are tank and tankless.
 Most likely your home currently has a water heater with a 40- to 55-gallon tank.
 This type of water heater stores water in the tank at about 120 degrees and is ready when you need it.
 A tankless water heater provides hot water on demand.
 Instead of storing gallons of water and keeping it at 120 degrees, it heats up the water just in time for you to use it.

-- Efficiency: To maximize energy and operating cost savings, look for an energy-efficient water heater.
+Efficiency: To maximize energy and operating cost savings, look for an energy-efficient water heater.
 Both the type of water heater and the type of fuel it uses impact the overall system efficiency.
 Bell Brothers works closely with homeowners to educate them on their options and help them purchase the most efficient and cost-effective water heater for their homes.

-- Cost: As you determine which type of water heater to buy, it is important to not only look at the purchase price, but to also take the installation, operating and maintenance costs into consideration.
+Cost: As you determine which type of water heater to buy, it is important to not only look at the purchase price, but to also take the installation, operating and maintenance costs into consideration.
 Knowing the total cost of ownership will help you determine if buying a more efficient system will be worth the investment.

-- Size: Not sure what size of water heater you need?
+Size: Not sure what size of water heater you need?
 Calculate your household’s peak-hour hot water demand, and use that to determine what size to purchase.